-If Virtualization is selected for SW preservation the emulator should have the following characteristics:
+If Virtualisation is selected for SW preservation it should have the following characteristics:

-- The virtualization technology is based upon freely available source code and appropriate licensing.
-In cases where the source was not available, the virtualization technology was being developed by a company dedicated to virtualization. - The virtualization technology is actively maintained.
+- The virtualisation technology is based upon freely available source code and appropriate licensing.
+In cases where the source is not available, the virtualisation technology has been developed by a company dedicated to virtualisation. - The virtualisation technology is actively maintained.

-- There is reasonable documentation for the project. - The virtualization interface is easy to use. - The virtualization technology is robust and provides a believable level of fidelity when executing legacy software.
+- There is reasonable documentation for the project. - The virtualisation interface is easy to use. - The virtualisation technology is robust and provides a believable level of fidelity when executing legacy software.